phpMv/ubiquity/docs/model/dao.rst

     	echo $e->getMessage();
     }

 If the database is only used on a part of the application, it is better to create a base controller for that part, and implement the connection in its override initialize method:

 .. code-block:: php
    :linenos:
    :caption: app/controllers/ControllerWithDb.php

     namespace controllers;
-    class ControllerWithDb{
+    class ControllerWithDb extends ControllerBase{
     	public function initialize(){
     		$config=\Ubiquity\controllers\Startup::getConfig();
     		\Ubiquity\orm\DAO::startDatabase($config);